-General laptops: Where the best cheap laptops are found, devices that focus more on practicality than style, portability or power.
-That’s not to say they can’t be fast, but you’ll typically find a non-Ultrabook clamshell laptop with an HD screen and spinning drive-based storage for less than $600 or £400.
+General laptops: Where the best cheap laptops (opens in new tab) are found, devices that focus more on practicality than style, portability or power.
+That’s not to say they can’t be fast, but you’ll typically find a non-Ultrabook clamshell laptop with an HD screen and spinning drive-based storage for less than AED 1,500 or SAR 1,500.

 Ultrabooks: Where you’ll find thin-and-light notebooks sporting SSD storage and display resolutions that exceed 1080p.
-Paired with powerful, albeit mobile-centric components and especially long battery life, the best Ultrabooks will cost a pretty penny – $700 or £500 to $2,000 or £1,800.
+Paired with powerful, albeit mobile-centric components and especially long battery life, the best Ultrabooks (opens in new tab) will cost a pretty penny.

-Chromebooks: Where you’ll find the best Chromebooks running Chrome OS.
+Chromebooks: Where you’ll find the best Chromebooks (opens in new tab) running Chrome OS.
 These do much of what Windows and macOS can in the browser, focused on cloud storage over local, while recently getting Android app support for touchscreen models.
-They generally cost less than $300 or £200 and some can even withstand a slight tussle.
+They generally cost less than your general laptop.

 Gaming laptops: Need a laptop to play games (almost) just like a shiny desktop PC can?
-Then you’ll want one of the best gaming laptops.
-These machines generally cost from $800 or £600 to upwards of $3,000 or £2,800 and they’ll likely be the ones to take advantage of AMD’s laptop-grade Ryzen processors first.
-If you're really on a budget, then you can check out the best cheap gaming laptop deals.
+Then you’ll want one of the best gaming laptops (opens in new tab).
+These machines can get super pricey and they’ll likely be the ones to take advantage of AMD’s laptop-grade Ryzen processors (opens in new tab) first.
+If you're really on a budget, then you can check out the best cheap gaming laptop deals (opens in new tab).